 The most useful is to change one of the Options settings

-so the name of the speaker and the message appear on the same
+so the name of the speaker and the message appear on the same line.

-and makes it easier to keep up.
+makes it easier to keep up.

 Click on the Options button at the top of the screen.